[Investigation] Cyprus: Russia's EU weak link?

 An Irish court recently declined to extradite a Polish suspect to Poland under the so-called European Arrest Warrant (EAW) on grounds he might not get a fair trial due to political interference in the judiciary.

-Cyprus' treatment of Browder posed similar questions for EAWs.
+Cyprus' treatment of Browder posed similar questions on EAWs.

 "I'd never willingly set foot in Cyprus - it'd be a death sentence because they'd hand me over to the Russians," Browder said.